Iphigénie en Tauride (Piccinni): Background

 Iphigénie en Tauride marked the climax of the quarrel between the supporters of Piccinni and those of Christoph Willibald Gluck.
 Piccinni had been brought to Paris in the mid-1770s as a rival to the German composer, who had already had great success with his operas there.

 Arguments about the respective merits of their heroes raged between "Gluckists" and "Piccinnists", although the composers themselves showed less enthusiasm for the fight.
 When Gluck learned that Piccinni was setting the same libretto to Roland as he was, he abandoned work on his score.
 For his part, Piccinni was an admirer of Gluck's music and was reluctant to challenge him.
 Nevertheless, in 1778 the director of the Paris Opéra, Jacques de Vismes du Valgay, finally succeeded in arranging a direct confrontation when he persuaded both composers to write an opera on the same story, but not the same libretto: Iphigénie en Tauride.

-Piccinni accepted on condition that his version was staged first.
-In the event, problems with the quality of the libretto (and, possibly, backstage political manoeuvrings) meant that Gluck's opera was the first to receive its premiere in May, 1779.
+Piccinni accepted on the condition that his version would be staged first.
+In the event, problems with the quality of the libretto (and, possibly, backstage political manoeuvrings) meant that Gluck's opera was the first to receive its premiere in May 1779.
 Gluck's Iphigénie en Tauride was immediately acclaimed as a masterpiece.
 The success of his rival caused Piccinni to delay his own opera even further and it was not until a year and a half later that it was finally presented to a Parisian audience.
 The reaction was lukewarm, although a revival in 1785 was received more favourably.